 One of the more interesting articles which appeared as a byproduct of Corbyn's election victory was by the historian Edward Vallance in the Guardian newspaper.
 The purpose of my article is to tackle the issues raised by Vallance's article rather than a polemic against Corbyn's politics.
 As in politics so in history, principled considerations need to guide any analysis.

-His article took note of an interview with the New Statesman in which Corbyn sought to trace his radicalism back to the mid-17th-century England.
+His article took note of an interview with the New Statesman in which Corbyn sought to trace his radicalism back to mid-17th-century England.
 The interviewer asked Corbyn what historical figure he most identified with.
-It was not really surprising that he named John Lilburne.
+It was not surprising that he named John Lilburne.

 The 'movement' contained other smaller groups of radicals such as the Diggers known as the True Levellers and Ranters who were on the extreme left wing of the Leveller movement.
 As Valance correctly points out "Lilburne would forge a career as one of the most prominent radical figures of the period.
 Along with the works of other writers, notably Richard Overton, William Walwyn and John Wildman, Lilburne's ideas formed the intellectual basis for what came to be known as the Leveller movement".

-Would, for instance, Mr. Carswell really agree with the egalitarian sentiment of Thomas Rainborowe a leading Leveller at the Putney debates who said "I think that the poorest he that is in England hath a life to live, as the greatest he, and therefore ... every man that is to live under a government ought first, by his own consent, to put himself under that government; and I do think that the poorest man in England is not at all bound in a strict sense to that government that he hath not had a voice to put himself under."
+Would, for instance, would Carswell agree with the egalitarian sentiment of Thomas Rainborowe a leading Leveller at the Putney debates who said "I think that the poorest he that is in England hath a life to live, as the greatest he, and therefore ... every man that is to live under a government ought first, by his consent, to put himself under that government; and I do think that the poorest man in England is not at all bound in a strict sense to that government that he hath not had a voice to put himself under."
 I doubt it somehow.

 Through his father, the experiences of the 1930s became a formative influence on him politically.
 From this tumultuous decade of fascism, defeated revolutions, depression and war, he developed a loathing for class conflict.
 This reinforced his belief that parliamentary democracy and social reform were all that stood between Britain and chaos.

 Fabians such as Benn present the English revolution, not as a revolution and the Levellers are not seen as revolutionaries but mere radicals.
 Speaking about British Fabianism, Leon Trotsky wrote: "Throughout the whole history of the British Labour movement there has been pressure by the bourgeoisie upon the proletariat through the agency of radicals, intellectuals, drawing-room and church socialists and Owenites who reject the class struggle and advocate the principle of social solidarity, preach collaboration with the bourgeoisie, bridle, enfeeble and politically debase the proletariat."

-“The interest in the radicalism of the English revolution is indicative of the current crisis in British political life ".
+To conclude "The interest in the radicalism of the English revolution is indicative of the current crisis in British political life ".
 This is certainly the most interesting and accurate sentence in the whole of Vallance's article.
 Can a study of the Levellers tell us anything about politics today?
-Firstly the fact that we are talking about the 17th-century English revolution and its radical wing at all is because the issues like what kind of democracy do we want, the rise of social inequality and how to tackle it and in general what kind of society do we want are contemporary issues.
-Given the explosive political situation today it is understandable that the bourgeoisie is a little nervous over a discussion of the revolution of 1640.
+Firstly the fact that we are talking about the 17th-century English revolution and its radical wing at all is because the issues like what kind of democracy do we want, the rise of social inequality and how to tackle it and in general what kind of society do we want are contemporary.
+Given the explosive political situation today, it is understandable that the bourgeoisie is a little nervous over a discussion of the revolution of 1640.

 The political issues posed by Corbyn's election as UK Labour Party leader14 September 2015-wsws.org